New Canadian leader Mark Carney expected to meet Sir Keir Starmer and King

 Sir Keir Starmer is due to host the new Prime Minister of Canada on Monday.

-Mr Carney is also expected to meet the King when he arrives in the UK from Paris later on Monday.
+Mr Carney will also meet the King after he arrives in the UK from Paris later on Monday.

+Charles, who is also King of Canada, will hold an audience with the Canadian leader at Buckingham Palace.

 Canada has been taking part in discussions around a coalition of countries willing to contribute to a peacekeeping force in Ukraine, and it comes amid tensions between Ottawa and Washington DC.